kasattejaswi/travel-log-backend/README.md

 POST /unlike - Unlike a particular post

 ### /comment
-POST /comment - Add a comment on a particular post DELETE /comment - Delete a comment on a particular post PATCH /comment - Update an existing comment on a particular post
+POST /comment - Add a comment on a particular post<br>
+DELETE /comment - Delete a comment on a particular post<br>
+PATCH /comment - Update an existing comment on a particular post